Faulhaber polynomials and reciprocal Bernoulli polynomials: Symmetry properties

 The remaining parts easily follow from Theorems~\ref{thm:coeff-deriv}, \ref{thm:coeff-deriv-2}, and~\ref{thm:BF-poly}. \end{proof}

-See Table~\ref{tbl:FP-poly-odd} for the first related Faulhaber polynomials $\FP_n(u)$.
+See Table~\ref{tbl:FP-poly-odd} for the first few related Faulhaber polynomials $\FP_n(u)$.
 Example~\ref{exp:BF-poly} also contains the computation of $\FP_n(u)$ for $n=7$, compared to $F_n(y)$, by Theorem~\ref{thm:BN-FP-poly}.
-For odd indices $n \geq 3$ the relations of \eqref{eq:BN-FP} have got an explanation by reciprocal Bernoulli polynomials.
+For odd indices $n \geq 3$, the relations of \eqref{eq:BN-FP} can be explained by reciprocal Bernoulli polynomials.
 Since \eqref{eq:BN-FP} is also equivalent to $n \, S_{n-1}(x) / (x - \frac{1}{2}) = 2 \FP_n(u)$, the polynomial parts in terms of $\xi$ and $u$ of Tables~\ref{tbl:S-poly-even} and~\ref{tbl:FP-poly-odd}, respectively, are equivalent, only differing by a factor of~$2$ and alternating signs.
-By Theorems~\ref{thm:BF-poly} and~\ref{thm:BN-FP-poly} the properties of the coefficients $\fp_{n,k}$ and their relationship with $\BF_{n,2k}(x)$ and $\BC_{n,2k}^{(k)}(1)$ can be characterized as follows.
+By Theorems~\ref{thm:BF-poly} and~\ref{thm:BN-FP-poly}, the properties of the coefficients $\fp_{n,k}$ and their relationship with $\BF_{n,2k}(x)$ and $\BC_{n,2k}^{(k)}(1)$ can be characterized in the table below.

 {\value{theorem}}

 {\value{table}}